 Make sure to check these sites regularly because new jobs are posted every day.
 You can also check our own Peru job-listings section on Expatperu.

 Once you start living in Peru, there are other sources open to you.
 For example, national newspapers like El Comercio post job-listings every Sunday.
 The sources that are best for you will naturally depend on your field of experience and your qualifications, but perhaps the most effective source of all is by word of mouth.
 Many people will ask why you have come to Peru; take advantage of the opportunity to promote yourself and explain what type of work you are looking for and why.
 Perhaps someone will be able to recommend a business in the line of work that interests you.

 Jobs for English Teachers

 Many expats are flexible about their career options when deciding to live and work abroad.
 They wish to experience new fields of employment and new ways of living.
 One of the best ways of doing this is by teaching English.
 Many expatriates in Peru teach English at language schools and institutes.
 The more prestigious of these prefer staff to have some kind of teaching qualifications, which they might provide in-house after a training program, or external certification such as TEFL certificates (Teaching English as a Foreign Language) or PGCE’s (Postgraduate Certificate in Education).
 However, for a great many other institutes what counts the most is that you are a native-English speaker, and that you present yourself well.
 There is a wide range of institutes in Lima, some much better, and more reputable, than others.
+Try to hash out a specialty in order to set yourself apart from the crowd.
+For example, English for medicine, English for law, English for engineering or English for business and finance.
 Do some networking and ask other teachers about their experiences before accepting a teaching position.